davepinch/pinchy.cc/content/topics/miscellanea/self-reference/self-reference-in-the-wild.md

 ---
-title: "self reference in the wild"
+title: "self-reference in the wild" self-reference in the wild: "xkcd: Self-reference"
 type: fragment
 tags:
   - self-reference